-2.6 RULE (7) (B) 1 F
+2.6 RULE (8) (B) 1 F

-A detailed explanation of the calculation of the RES retail impact limit calculated in accordance with section (5) of this rule.
-This explanation should include the pertinent information for the planning interval which is included in the RES compliance plan;
+A calculation of the RES retail impact limit calculated in accordance with section (5) of this rule.
+The calculation should be accompanied by workpapers including all the relevant inputs used to calculate the retail impact limits for the planning interval which is included in the RES compliance plan.
+The electric utility may designate all or part of those calculations as highly confidential, proprietary, or public as appropriate under the commission's rules;